 Uric acid is a by-product of proteins called purines.
-Purines are present in foods like red meat, mushrooms, yeast containing products, big pulse grains, channa flour, spinach, etc. To fulfill the protein requirement include dals, pulses like moong or moth beans, egg whites or fish in very restricted amounts.
+Purines are present in foods like red meat, mushrooms, yeast containing products, big pulse grains, channa flour, spinach, etc. To fulfill the protein requirement include dals, pulses like moong or moth beans, egg whites, or fish in very restricted amounts.

 Restrict caffeine and alcohol:

 Caffeine-containing products like coffee, tea, aerated drinks, and alcohol increase uric acid in the blood.
 Excretion of caffeine hinders the excretion of uric acid from the bloodstream.
-Thus restricting such foods helps reduce uric acid levels from the blood.
+Thus restricting such foods helps reduce uric acid levels in the blood.

-Here is a Detailed diet plan for gout and to reduce Uric acid levels in the blood.
+Here is a detailed diet plan for gout and to reduce Uric acid levels in the blood.

 Now you know about How to reduce Uric acid from the blood.
 The primary dietary goal for gout is to limit your intake of purine-rich foods.
 Perfect hydrated body with loads of antioxidants circulating in blood keeps uric acid in check.
 Taking care of small details in food intake and lifestyle keeps gout in control.